blade1989/EuroCMS/README.md

  - Add custom scripts/Functionality
  - High Level encryption
  - Image galley.
 At first powered by imgur. latter on a homemade one
+ - `themes` folder. for all of your themes

 Plan of action